What Are Warts?

 Warts are different in different people.
 In time, many warts disappear on their own.

-With treatment, warts can usually be removed within a few weeks, but they may come back if the virus causing them stays in the skin.
+With treatment, warts can usually be removed within a few weeks, but they may come back if the virus causing them stays in the body for a while.

 How Are Warts Treated?